Air France Flight 4590: Aftermath

-Despite the accident, Concorde was still considered among the world's safest aircraft.
-This was the only fatal accident of the Concorde's entire career.
+This was the only fatal accident of Concorde's entire service life.

 Investigation

-The official investigation was conducted by France's accident investigation bureau, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).
+The official investigation was conducted by France's accident investigation bureau, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) and led by chief investigator Alain Bouillard.

 Post-accident investigation revealed that the aircraft was over the maximum takeoff weight for ambient temperature and other conditions, and 810 kg over the maximum structural weight, loaded so that the centre of gravity was aft of the take-off limit.
 Fuel transfer during taxiing left the number 5 wing tank 94 percent full.
 A 12 in spacer normally keeps the left main landing gear in alignment, but it had not been replaced after recent maintenance; the BEA concluded that this did not contribute to the accident.

 The final report was issued on 16 January 2002.